whoward/docs/markdown/reference/common_errors.md

 tests.)

-Try simply omitting that setting, and if you still see the issue, feel free to write to help@saucelabs.com with a description of the issue and a copy of your setup code.
+Try simply omitting that setting, and if you still see the issue, feel free to contact our [support team](mailto:help@saucelabs.com) with a description of the issue and a copy of your setup code.

 ##Client disconnected during getNewBrowserSession request